 Controlled Foreign Companies: The CFC Charge Gateway Chapter 9 - Exemptions for profits from Qualifying Loan Relationships: What is a Qualifying Loan Relationship: The Ultimate Debtor Rule - Detailed Application: Loans made to fund another loan

 TIOPA10/Part 9A/S371IG(3) to (6) establish who the ultimate debtor is where a loan is made and used (directly or indirectly) to fund another loan.
-They provide that the ultimate debtor will be a person (“P”) if:
+They provide that the ultimate debtor will be a person (“P”) if: a loan is provided to a UK resident person as part of an arrangement to facilitate a loan on substantially the same terms from that UK resident person to a non UK resident connected person, P. The ultimate debtor rule applies to treat P as the ultimate debtor.

 Double Taxation Relief restriction